solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 ---
-title: "Installing Gloo Edge on Kubernetes"
+title: "Installing Gloo Gateway on Kubernetes"
 menuTitle: "Kubernetes"
-description: How to install Gloo Edge to run in Gateway Mode on Kubernetes (Default).
+description: How to install Gloo Gateway to run in Gateway Mode on Kubernetes (Default).
 weight: 10
 ---

-Gloo Edge can be installed on a Kubernetes cluster by using either the [`glooctl` command line tool](#installing-on-kubernetes-with-glooctl) or a [Helm chart](#installing-on-kubernetes-with-helm).
-Follow this guide to install, [verify the installation](#verify-your-installation), or [uninstall](#uninstall) Gloo Edge.
+Gloo Gateway can be installed on a Kubernetes cluster by using either the [`glooctl` command line tool](#installing-on-kubernetes-with-glooctl) or a [Helm chart](#installing-on-kubernetes-with-helm).
+Follow this guide to install, [verify the installation](#verify-your-installation), or [uninstall](#uninstall) Gloo Gateway.

 ---